Programs | Summer Programs | French Polynesia

 Despite the growing pressure of urbanization, tourism and overfishing, the coral reefs of French Polynesia have seemed to be resilient and robust.
 However, the acceleration of global warming will ultimately endanger the balance of these ecosystems.
 Immediate responses are necessary, requiring scientists, indigenous people, managers, and stakeholders to find ways to conserve the reefs' spectacular biodiversity and allow the sustainable use of French Polynesia’s local resources.

-With a marine focus established, we will turn our attention to connected land-based freshwater habitats and conservation concerns.
-Our team will explore streams where invertebrates live but have larvae that must migrate to the ocean to develop, threatened by artificialization and sediment extraction.
-We will wade through mangroves, an introduced species that may ultimately help the surrounding reef by acting as a buffer for runoff and nursery for particular reef fish.
-And finally, our team will monitor local forests near the apex of each island where interventions are needed to protect native fauna and flora from invasive species.
+With a marine focus established, we will turn our attention to the connected watersheds and their conservation concerns.
+Our team will explore streams where only few species live, with a part of their life cycle spent in the ocean, threatened by artificialization and sediment extraction.
+We will also hike in the rainforest inland, where interventions are needed to protect native fauna and flora from invasive species.
 Through interactions with various local activists, scientists, and stakeholders, we will examine the current movement to restore critical ecosystems and hope to assist in research and conservation efforts to ensure these ecosystems can adapt to the global changes in motion.

 Students will become skilled at identifying the organisms and features that characterize the wondrous landscape of French Polynesia and learn survey methods to assess different ecological states.
 Our team will also engage with the rich indigenous culture, under a significant revival, and discover the deep connection that exists between Polynesians and their environment.